 The minimum entry requirements for Level 3 applied study apply.
 In addition, students must have achieved at least a grade 4 or Merit at Level 2 in a creative subject.
+Students who have not studied Art at Level 2 will be asked to provide examples of their work to demonstrate their aptitude for the course.

-CTEC Level 3 Diplomas in Art & Design -Photography
+CTEC Level 3 Diplomas in Art & Design Photography